 - Generates power when exposed to sunlight.
 Output varies with conditions, but on an Atmos 6 world, 1AU from a G0v sun, a full suit will generate about 100w (250w at TL14).
 A 1m2 area entirely exposed to the same light will generate about 300w (650w at TL14).
 Even the slightest cloud cover drastically cuts the output.
 In vacuum, output is at least three times as many watts.

 - Provides a higher computation rating than Basic Fabric by increasing the density of circuitry and connecting regions of the fabric into an array.
 Specialized Rating R2 at TL13, R3 at TL15.

 - Haptic transducers in the fabric partially extend the wearer’s sense of touch to the exterior of their clothes.
 Senses heat, cold, moisture, impacts, and texture, though much less acutely than human skin.
 Requires sensory jack implant (not included).
 Touch Fabric has the strange effect of making one’s clothes feel as if they were literally part of one’s body, thus providing a heightened awareness of one’s surroundings.
 Applied to bulky armor, reduces DEX penalty by 1, with practice.
 Extremely useful when applied to the exterior of vac suits or other bulky hazardous-environment gear.

 - Filters a range of known toxins from atmosphere.
-Commonly found in filter suits (CSC pg 12).
+Commonly found in filter suits (Central Supply Catalog p.12).